JetBrains/intellij-sdk-docs/topics/basics/execution/execution.md

 A standard execution of a process consists of the following steps:

 1. Depending on the execution context:
-    1. For execution initiated by a user from UI: a `RunConfiguration` is selected by a user (e.g., by choosing one from the run configurations combo box) and an `Executor` (e.g., by pressing a toolbar button).
+    1. For execution initiated by a user from UI: the user selects a `RunConfiguration` (e.g., by choosing one from the run configurations combo box) and an `Executor` (e.g., by pressing the <control>Run</control> toolbar button).
     2. For programmatic execution: a `RunProfile` instance is created, and an `Executor` is provided.
        Specific run executors can be accessed with `ExecutorRegistry.getInstance().getExecutorById()`.